dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-yeah um well I
+yes well I
-guess I'm gonna need to do a lot of that as I as I travel weather but yeah that the sort of transparent systems are potentially and much much better way of managing some of these processes and a lot of young energy that can it came together people who are like yeah we're ready to kind of rise to the challenge of building something too that's better and actually deploying it in Brazil
+guess I'm gonna need to do a lot of that as I as I travel weather but that the sort of transparent systems are potentially and much better way of managing some of these processes and a lot of young energy that can it came together people who are like we're ready to kind of rise to the challenge of building something too that's better and actually deploying it in Brazil